geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 Thanks.

 ##### **Geohot** [[00:00:16](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=16)]
 One, I want to emphasize how important it is, AMD contract.
-I think that the ideal contract is the dream thing to work on training Lama four or five V on ML turf.
+I think that the ideal contract is the dream thing to work on training LLaMA four or five V on ML turf.
 Not really.
 But two things about that is that is what everybody kind of wants.
 One thing that everybody wants is to be able to train large transformers.
 This is what Kama wants.
 This is what anybody who wants.
 This is what anybody who's trying to clone Claude code wants.
 So it is very useful.
 And then the other thing is I think that this contract is really important.
 Like these things are really hard to get.
 It's not easy to get a contract with a large company to basically do work for them on something like this.
 Right.
 And you can say that, oh, it's, you know, I bullied them on Twitter or whatever, but I think it's.
 It's more than that.
 Right.
 I think that we have a contract and we should really put forward everything to get it done.
 So really everything should be focused on either that on our other customer comma and improving their workflows because we have we have two actual.
 Going to pay money to use tiny grad, but one is AMD and one is comma.
 So everything should be focused on one of those two things.
 Right.
 So.
 I think that's the most important thing.
 And I think it's also important to think about, you know, in the context of open code being banned from Claude code.
 I wonder how long it is.
 Land traffic actually just started doing account bans.
 And then I'm like, OK, so if you have to run local models, what do you have to run?
-And then you realize that what you probably want to buy is a tiny box screen Blackwell and you want to run you want if you with six of those, you could maybe barely run the ZI model.
+And then you realize that what you probably want to buy is a TinyBox screen Blackwell and you want to run you want if you with six of those, you could maybe barely run the ZI model.
 Yeah.
 I think these things are going to become more and more important.
 I think more and more people are going to start to want to actually run models locally.
 They're not making money on it.
 So, yeah, I wonder what the real cost of that is.
 The real cost of that is two thousand dollars.
-Suddenly buying that tiny box.
+Suddenly buying that TinyBox.
 So it's seemed like a really good deal.
 So I want everything focused on either the AMD contract or the.
 Comma.
 Use cases because these are actual users.

 ##### **Geohot** [[00:02:59](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=179)]
 And yeah.